Dendekky/dendekky-cms/README.md

 - Admin can sign in

-- Admin can receive notifications when readers comment
+- Admin can receive notifications when readers comment on a post

 - Admin can create, read, edit and delete drafts